 “Not everybody in the street was fighting for freedom,” says Assad .
 “You have different components, you have extremists, religious extremists…like-minded people of Al Qaeda…from the very first few weeks we had those terrorists they are getting more and more aggressive, they have been killing.
 We have 1,000– over 1,100 soldiers and policeman killed, who killed them? peaceful demonstrators?
 This is not logical.”

 While the word of Assad alone should be considered biased, this idea that there are extremists within the opposition stirring up violence is a continual theme that is now acknowledged by leading Western officials, which should add weight to Assad’s claims.

 On February 16th, the Washington Post reported: Members of al-Qaeda have infiltrated Syrian opposition groups, and likely executed recent bombings in the nation’s capital and largest city, the United States’ top intelligence official said Thursday…comments came just days after al-Qaeda leader Aymen al-Zawahiri released a video message urging fighters in Turkey, Iraq, Jordan and Lebanon to mobilize against Assad.

-If Al-Qaeda are present within the opposition, isn’t it careless to give weight only to the opposition’s view on things?
+If Al-Qaeda are present within the opposition, isn’t it careless to support the opposition?
 When did we start trusting Al Qaeda?
-Do we replace Assad with a fundamentalist Muslim regime like is now torturing citizens in Libya ?
+Do we replace Assad with a fundamentalist Muslim regime like is now torturing citizens in Libya , or attacking Iraq?